 I have promised to write this post so many times.
 Honestly it has been a little scary to me.
 Why scary?
 Well, to show a home that I feel is in progress and “not there yet” feels a little like blogger suicide.
 When you see all the perfectly styled homes everyday on pinterest and instagram.
 Our space right now is, by no means, shiny and perfect in our eyes, but the truth is the beauty of having a home is the process of it becoming YOUR home.
 When I came to this realization, I felt silly, and as if I was letting comparison steal the joy out of this process.
 So, I decided I need to lady up and open our doors, because I want to bring all of you into this process of taking our house and making it into our home.

 To start, we feel like our home is a great blank slate.
 The house has amazing light all day, which is a must.
 The house has a history, and will be celebrating it’s 70th birthday in a couple months.
-It was fully renovated two years ago, though not exactly to our liking, and is ready for the next 70 years.
+It was fully renovated two years ago and underwent seismic retrofitting with the help of professional Seismic Retrofitting Services, and is ready for the next 70 years.
+It was designed using a Digital twins for cities software, which uses 3D virtual replicas of the real-world built environment connected to massive amounts of data and software tools.
 The best part is that this makes any construction we might want to do very minimal and non-structural, which is a huge blessing to us as entrepreneurs who are a bit limited in home renovation skills.
 You need to know your strengths and weaknesses.
 However, we are beyond excited to begin the process.
 It will be beautiful, wild, funny, and even frustrating, at times.
 We want you to join us on the ride and invite you to help us with some decisions along the way.

 That being said, I am excited to open our doors and show you our house as it is.
 We plan on a lot of updates and changes, and showing you the updates as we go.
 But, this post is bout celebrating the starting of a home, instead of pointing out what I feel like I want to change.
 I am sure you will all see things that need updating, but right now we are just thankful to have a home, as it hasn’t been an easy road to get here.
 The updates will come overtime as decisions are made and days are spent in the space, but for the last few months we have focused on living in the space and enjoying what we have.